 The Offset subfield can take values between 0 and 63 and indicates the number of HE-LTF to skip when processing the following NDP and is set 0 in all cases except the secure variant of the TB Ranging measurement exchange.

-The DL N_STS and UL N_STS subfields indicate the number of space-time streams of the corresponding NDP and is set to the number of space-time streams minus 1.
+The DL N_STS and UL N_STS subfields indicate the number of space-time streams of the corresponding NDP (see NUM_STS parameter in subclause 28.2.2 TXVECTOR and RXVECTOR parameters) (#1610) and is set to the number of space-time streams minus 1.

 The DL Rep and UL Rep subfields indicate the number of repetitions N_REP of the HE-LTF symbols of the corresponding HE Ranging NDP beyond the number of space-time streams, see Subclause 28.3.17.

-The Disambiguation subfield is set to 1 to prevent a non-HE VHT STA from wrongly determining its AID in the NDP Announcement frame.
-The Disambiguation subfield coincides with the MSB of the AID12 subfield of an expected VHT NDP Announcement when the Ranging NDP Announcement frame is parsed by a non-HE VHT STA.
-The MSB of the AID12 subfield is always 0 for a non-HE VHT STA due to the limitation of the AID to a maximum of 2007.
+The Disambiguation subfield is defined the same as in the STA Info field in an HE NDP Announcement Frame shown in Fig. 9.61b (#1102).

 Figure 9-61c STA Info SAC Field